microsoft/mcp-interviewer/mcp-interview.md

   "location": "94103"
 }
 ```
-**Expected Output (🤖):** An object with 'temperature', 'conditions', and 'humidity' fields for the 94103 zip code.
+**Expected Output (🤖):** Should return an object with temperature, conditions, and humidity for zip code 94103.

 **Actual Output (1 blocks):**